Trayce Thompson: Chicago Cubs

-Los Angeles Dodgers (second stint)

-On May 19, 2022, Thompson signed a minor league deal with the Detroit Tigers, however they traded him back to the Dodgers on June 20 for cash considerations.
-He was added to the active roster.
-Thompson remained on the Dodgers active roster the rest of the season, hitting .268 with 13 home runs and 39 RBI in 74 games.
+On July 10, 2024, Thompson signed a minor league contract with the Chicago Cubs organization.
+In 45 appearances for the Triple-A Iowa Cubs, he batted .240/.335/.429 with seven home runs, 22 RBI, and three stolen bases.
+Thompson elected free agency following the season.

+Boston Red Sox

-On January 13, 2023, Thompson agreed to a one-year, $1.45 million contract with the Dodgers, avoiding salary arbitration.
+On February 17, 2025, Thompson signed a minor-league contract with the Boston Red Sox.
+He elected free agency on November 6.

+International career

+Thompson represents Great Britain in international competition; he is eligible as his father Mychal is from the Bahamas, which is part of the British Commonwealth.
+In the 2023 World Baseball Classic, he scored the British team's first ever run in their first WBC appearance, hitting a home run in the first inning off of Team USA starter Adam Wainwright.
+He batted .214/.353/.500 over the course of the tournament, with three hits and three walks over 14 at-bats.

 Personal life

 Born in Los Angeles, Thompson is the youngest son of former NBA player Mychal Thompson and former University of Portland and University of San Francisco women's volleyball player Julie Thompson.
 Mychal played for the Los Angeles Lakers and currently works in sports radio.
-Both of his older brothers are basketball players: Mychel played in the NBA for the Cleveland Cavaliers in 2012, and Klay has played for the Golden State Warriors since 2011.
+Both of his older brothers are basketball players: Mychel played in the NBA for the Cleveland Cavaliers in 2012 and Klay currently plays for the Dallas Mavericks.
 He is a childhood friend of Nolan Arenado.
-Thompson represented Great Britain in the 2023 World Baseball Classic; he is eligible as his father Mychal is from the Bahamas.
-He scored GB's first ever run in their first World Baseball Classic appearance, hitting a home run in the first inning.